UniversalDependencies/docs/_ro/dep/vocative-mention.md

 udver: '2'
 ---

-The specialization of `vocative`, `vocative:mention` used for sicial media @-mentions and it links the addressee (i.e. the used called out by means of the @-mention) to its host sentence.
+The specialization of `vocative`, `vocative:mention` used for social media @-mentions and it links the addressee (i.e. the used called out by means of the @-mention) to its host sentence.
 This follows earlier examples for Italian and Irish social media treebanks.

 ~~~ sdparse
 @user Își bate dracu' nevasta 😂